Refinance Student Loan Rates as low as

 There are two types of interest rates: fixed, meaning you "lock" your rate and it doesn't change.
 The second interest rate is variable, meaning that the rate changes depending on the current economy.

-You can withstand potential changes in the market – both high and low
+Your budget can withstand potential changes in the market – both high and low.

-You expect to pay off your loan quickly and changing rates won't affect you long-term
+You expect to pay off your loan quickly, and changing rates won't significantly affect you long-term.

 - Federal student loans are offered by the government and include fixed interest rates.